HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### User Stories

-* As a secondary index of the DSS, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.
+* As an operator of a secondary index, I would like to know what bundles have been deleted, so I can keep my personal index up-to-date.
 * As a data contributor, I need to remove data from the DSS as I have realised the consent it was collected under does not allow it to be hosted by the DCP.
 * As a data consumer of the DSS, I would like the API to return a status indicating bundle deletion, so that I know what happened to a bundle that I used previously.